kavangill/jethacks/README.md

 It draws on your screen, providing on-screen tutorials & help, no matter the scenario.

 **Please Note:** On macOS, Screen Recording + Accessibility permissions are required for full functionality.
+**Go to halo.kavang.com to download the software and try it yourselfs!
+Again make sure to enable all permissions.**
+**Please DM on discord if any issues occur: kavan010**

 ## Features
 - Voice or text input (hold-to-talk or prompt box)